SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD - Aliens.md

 number in front of Strengths "D” by 3, adding the pips, and adding 10.

 All entries in this book have been given three Wound levels (Stunned, Wounded, and Severely Wounded).
-Use the “Wound Levels" chart on page 76 of the D6 Space Rulebook, dropping Dead to the Incapacitated level.
+Use the "Wound Levels" chart on page 76 of the D6 Space Rulebook, dropping Dead to the Incapacitated level.
 Thus, if the creature takes nine or more points of damage or takes a fourth Wound level, it's Dead.